-Based on the assumption that past experiences dictate future realities, we foster limiting beliefs that create false boundaries.
-These largely subconscious conclusions often block movement forward.
+Based on the assumption that past experiences dictate future realities, we end up foster limiting beliefs that create false boundaries.
+These largely subconscious conclusions often block forward motion.

 Although it may not always feel like it, you have the power right now to change your limiting beliefs and your life.
 You can take action.
 You can choose to respond in a creative, positive way to any situation by changing your mindset.

-What do you believe you or your volunteers can or can’t achieve?
-What limits do you place on your ability to lead your organization to the next level?
+What do you believe you can or can’t achieve?
+Do you place limits on your ability to lead your organization to the next level?
 What other volunteer management skills do you want to master?
 Are you accepting certain things as inevitable?

-Though your beliefs may feel comfortable, they may be working against you and clouding what is possible.
-But, just as you have chosen to hold limiting beliefs, you can choose to let them go, one by one.
+Though your beliefs feel comfortable, they may be working against you and clouding what is possible.
+Just as you have chosen to hold limiting beliefs, you can choose to let them go, one by one.
 You can replace them with something that serves you better.

 But, you must first become aware of your knee-jerk reactions in order to alter your thought patterns.
-If you do this consistently, you will form new thought patterns and belief systems in the brain that will serve you better.
+If you do this consistently, you will form new, better-serving thought patterns and belief systems.

 - Is it helpful for me to think this way?

-- What might I be missing?
+- Am I missing anything?
 What else could have caused the problem?

 - What proof do I have as to who’s at fault, whether the damage is permanent, or how important it may be to the overall picture?

-- If what you believe is true, is it truly catastrophic?
+- If what I believe is true, is it truly catastrophic?

 You can also re-frame limiting beliefs by replacing them with enabling beliefs and “acting as if” they will be true even if we can’t know for sure.
-Although these enabling beliefs might not be true at the moment, they will help you move toward what you want with more confidence.
+Although these enabling beliefs may not be true initially, they will help you move confidently move toward what you want.